Click a toggle below to learn more information about each term.

 Hardcover Library and Hardcover Trade bindings are publisher hardcover books.
 The Library binding is the best available binding and has been specially reinforced to last longer.
 It is intended for high-volume library use and is made to withstand the rigors of repeated checkouts.
 A Trade binding is a standard hardcover and is most often what you find in a local bookstore.

 Paperbacks are a publisher’s soft cover binding.
-Mackin is able to Kapco these paperback titles for an additional charge per book.
-Kapco is a clear laminate that is applied to the entire cover to provide protection for the book.
+Mackin is able to laminate these paperback titles for an additional charge per book.
+Laminate covers can be applied to the entire cover to provide protection for the book.
 We can also provide a Colibri cover on any book for an additional charge per book.
 These charges are not reflected on website lists.

 Flexi titles are sewn books wrapped in flexible, turned-edge covers that provide more durability, flexibility and the ability to lie flat.
 The cover itself is often comprised of a printed sheet turned over a thick cover stock, then film laminated for extra rub resistance.
 Cookbooks, catalogs, field and travel guides, and directories are popular flexi-cover applications.
 They are often bound this way to offer ease of use and transport, and offer a less expensive option than a hardback binding, while offering higher quality than a traditional paperback.

 MASS titles are paperback titles that are produced by the publisher for the mass market.
 These books are generally smaller and contain lesser quality paper than the traditional paperback.
 This is indicated by the MASS heading underneath the Title field on your list or search results.